My PIPE printing scripts

 Configuring Hercules to print to a pipe

-You will of course have to adjust the script path to where you decide to place the script.
+You will of course have to adjust the script path to where you decide to

 And of course you need to be using a unix host system to run hercules.